Alireza AmaniHamedani

 PhD Candidate, Management Science & Operations Research, London Business School

 My research focuses on data-driven decision making and dynamic optimization, particularly used to design and analyze marketplaces and online platforms.
-I combine tools from online and stochastic optimization, machine learning, and game theory to improve the operations of modern marketplaces such as organ allocation, gig economy, and online retail.
+I combine tools from online and stochastic optimization, machine learning, and game theory to improve the operations of modern marketplaces such as online retail and the gig economy.
+I am also interested in using these techniques to optimize broader matching systems such as organ allocation, blood banks, and emergency response.

 Papers